Spain Travel Tips 2026: 17 Insider Secrets That Save Time, Money and Hassle

 Packing Essentials and What to Bring

 Tap water here meets safety standards, though mineral tastes vary.
 Carry a reusable bottle—it’s eco-friendly and ensures hydration between sights.
 Many restaurants refill it gladly, saving you euros and plastic waste.
+Isn’t that great?

 Remember: sacred sites enforce dress codes.
-Shoulders and knees stay covered, making lightweight scarves a smart idea.
+Shoulders and knees must stay covered, making lightweight scarves a smart idea.
 With these essentials, you’ll blend seamlessly while staying prepared for whatever weather comes your way.

 Local Cuisine and Dining Guides